-Table 12 below presents the methodology by which the recommended 0.5% population growth rate goal for 2011 would be converted into the Building Permit allocation.
-One change from the methodology used in previous years (prior to 2008) is that staff no longer subtracts 15% for affordable units from the total projected number of units needed to house the planned 0.5% population increase.
+Table 12 below presents the methodology by which the recommended 0.5% population growth rate goal for 2013 would be converted into the Building Permit allocation.
+One change from the methodology used in previous years prior to 2008 is that staff no longer subtracts 15% for affordable units from the total projected number of units needed to house the planned 0.5% population increase.
 This is because affordable units are not subject to the allocation, so accounting for them in the calculation is not necessary.
-Similar to the last three years, staff has also decided not to account for a vacancy rate by adding 5% to the allocation total, as was done prior to 2005.
+Similar to the last four years, staff has also decided not to account for a vacancy rate by adding 5% to the allocation total, as was done prior to 2005.

-TABLE 12: BUILDING PERMIT ALLOCATION BASED ON A 0.5% ANNUAL POPULATION GROWTH RATE FOR 2011
+TABLE 12: BUILDING PERMIT ALLOCATION BASED ON A 0.5% ANNUAL POPULATION GROWTH RATE FOR 2013

-Estimated Total Household Population 1/1/10 134,619 Estimated Group Quarters Population 1/1/10 3,254 Estimated Total Population 1/1/10 137,873 Proposed Annual Growth Goal - 2010 0.5% Projected 1/1/11 Household Population (based on a 0.5% growth rate from 1/1/10) 135,292 Projected 1/1/12 Household Population (based on a 0.5% growth rate from projected 1/1/11 pop.)
-135,969 Projected Household Population Increase During 2011 677 Persons Per Household (1/1/10) 2.613 Projected New Housing Units (market rate) Needed During 2011 259
+Estimated Total Household Population 1/1/12 128,930 Estimated Group Quarters Population 1/1/12 1,863 Estimated Total Population 1/1/12 130,793 Approved Annual Growth Goal in 2012 0.5% Projected 1/1/13 Household Population (based on a 0.5% growth rate from 1/1/12) 129,575 Projected 1/1/14 Household Population (based on a 0.5% growth rate from projected 1/1/13 pop.)
+130,223 Projected Household Population Increase During 2013 648 Estimated Persons Per Household (1/1/12) 2.569 Projected New Housing Units (market rate) Needed During 2013 252

-\ Source: DOF E-5 Population of California Cities and Counties (5-10) for Unincorporated Santa Cruz Co.
+^{} Source: DOF E-5 Population of California Cities and Counties (5-12) for Unincorporated Santa Cruz Co.

-It is recommended that the trend of the past several years continue and that the 2011 permit allocations be divided in the following manner:
+It is recommended that the trend of the past several years continue and that the 2013 permit allocations be divided in the following manner:

-- Division of the 2011 growth between urban and rural portions of the unincorporated County on a 67-33% ratio. - Continued allocation of both rural and urban permits without regard to project size.
+- Division of the 2013 growth between urban and rural portions of the unincorporated County on a 67-33% ratio. - Continued allocation of both rural and urban permits without regard to project size.